 Though their motivations for moving away vary, it’s safe to say they’ve gone through the emotions: First, the curiosity of finding your product, then the conversion point of deciding to try it out.

 Now they are in the most critical stage where each time their order is dropped at their door; they evaluate if the subscription is worth it.
 At this stage, customers are most likely to hit ‘renew’ when they feel engaged with the product and can invest in the brand in new and different ways.

 In other words, they need a subscription experience that goes beyond the blissful mindlessness that a set-it-and-forget-it method promotes.
-To spur them to sign up again, customers need something that feels like being part of a club where they’re a VIP.
+To spur them to sign up again, customers need something that feels like being part of an experience where they’re a VIP.